All Watched Over by Machines of Loving Grace: Legacy

 In the 1970s, the poem became associated with the appropriate technology movement and the name Loving Grace Cybernetics was adopted by the hippie-hacker group operating Community Memory, the first bulletin board system based in a record store in Berkeley.

-The documentary series All Watched Over by Machines of Loving Grace was named after the poem, which is a favorite of director Adam Curtis.
+The Adam Curtis-directed documentary series All Watched Over by Machines of Loving Grace was named after the poem.
 Its second part includes a recording of Brautigan doing a reading.
 According to the Chicago Reader, "For all the frenzy of the images, what dominates the sequence are Brautigan's voice and the languid piece of symphonic music on the soundtrack."

 The James Cohan Gallery in New York held an art show named after the poem in 2015.
 In her review, the New York Times' Martha Schwendener highlighted the juxtaposition of traditional art forms like Brautigan's poetry or the show's paintings with technology.
 At the Palais de Tokyo, the poem inspired a show of the same name in 2017, curated by Yoann Gourmel fifty years after its initial publication.
 The show starts with a poster for the poem, and included works which Art in America's Federico Florian said superficially fulfill Brautigan's dreams, "[evoking] a present tense where technology has imbued every aspect of human life, and therefore reshaped the mechanisms of our affections."
 According to Gourmel, the poem is "a paradox" which simultaneously longs for harmony but acknowledges surveillance, considering "how the use of technology reframes the way we think about representations of the body -- what is subject and what is object?"